-- 8.13.
-Across the Dorset Council area there are 33 neighbourhood plans that have been made part of the development plan. - 8.14.
-The made plans currently allocate land for around 1,419new homes.
+- 9.15.
+Across the Dorset Council area there were 33 neighbourhood plans that have been made part of the development plan on 1st April 2024.
+Buckhorn Weston and Kington Magna is the 34th neighbourhood plan but was made after the base date. - 9.16.
+The made plans currently allocate land for around 1,419 new homes.
 These includes sites where pre-application advice has been sought.
-It should be noted that once a neighbourhood plan site has been granted planning consent, it is counted within the appropriate planning consent category rather than a neighbourhood plan site allocation. - 8.15.
+It should be noted that once a neighbourhood plan site has been granted planning consent, it is counted within the appropriate planning consent category rather than a neighbourhood plan site allocation. - 9.17.
 The approach to Neighbourhood Plan allocations accords with the NPPF definition of deliverable.